jonaslache/STACK-Response-File-Processor/README.md

 A Python tool to extract information from Moodle response files.

+## Version v0.2

+On 12th April 2024, version v0.2 of the Response File Processor has been released.
+The following features have been added:

+- Option to create a column with the random seed used in each attempt.
+- Option to specify a list of strings that the tool searches for in each row of the quiz data.
+The column will be filled with boolean values (True or False), depending on whether each strings are present in the individual rows.
+For example, the list of strings may include answer notes (e.g. `prt1-1-F`) or answer test results (e.g. `ATList_wrongentries`).

 ## About

 The *STACK Response File Processor* is a Python tool with a graphical user